DEVONPORT BUNGALOW | Heritage Restoration Following Fire Damage

-Large sliding doors open directly to the garden, blurring the boundary between inside and out and reconnecting the home to its outdoor setting.
-The result is a light-filled, calm interior where original character and contemporary living coexist — a space designed to be enjoyed throughout the year.
+Large sliding doors open directly to the garden, dissolving the boundary between inside and out and returning the home to its outdoor setting in a way that feels entirely natural.
+What remains is a light-filled, calm interior — original character and contemporary living in quiet conversation, designed to be lived in throughout the year.

 Build by Eye For Detail